Jaimilit/beyond-the-barbell/README.md

 ![contact us page](./media/contactus.png)
 The Reviews Page the user can read reviews of personal trainers as well as write their own review.
 The review will need to be approved first by admin prior to posting.
 ![reviews page](./media/reviews.png)
-The newsletter - the user can full subscribe using MailChimp and let's the user know it was successful.
+The newsletter - the user can fully subscribe using MailChimp and let's the user know it was successful.
 ![newsletter page](./media/subscribe.png)
 ![newsletter joined page](./media/subscribemessage.png)
 The user can read the private policy - GDPR approved.